-Clearwater Drug Trafficking Defense Lawyers
+Drug Trafficking Defense Lawyers

-Our Clearwater drug crime lawyers have the skills and experience to navigate the most complex cases and work hard to seek reduced or dropped charges in your case.
-Work with the law firm that has a strong reputation throughout Florida.
+At Bauer, Crider, Kindel and Parry, we have worked with individuals facing trafficking and other drug-related charges since 1989, providing swift and comprehensive representation in both state and federal courts.
+Our Tampa Bay drug crime lawyers have the skills and experience needed to navigate the most complex cases and will work hard on your behalf to seek reduced or dropped charges in your case.

-What Is Considered Drug Trafficking?
+What Is Drug Trafficking?

-- Three-year mandatory minimums are assigned for possession of between 25 and 2,000 pounds of marijuana, 28 to 200 grams of cocaine, and 14 to 28 grams of crystal meth
+- Three-year mandatory minimums are assigned for possession of between 25 and 2,000 pounds of marijuana, 28 to 200 grams of cocaine, and 14 to 28 grams of crystal meth.

-- Mandatory seven-year sentences are assigned for between 2,000 and 10,000 pounds of marijuana, 200 to 400 grams of cocaine, and 28 to 200 grams of crystal meth
+- Mandatory seven-year sentences are assigned for between 2,000 and 10,000 pounds of marijuana, 200 to 400 grams of cocaine, and 28 to 200 grams of crystal meth.

-- Minimum 15-year sentences are delivered for more than 10,000 pounds of marijuana, 400 grams to 150 kilograms of cocaine, and more than 200 grams of crystal meth
+- Minimum 15-year sentences are delivered for more than 10,000 pounds of marijuana, 400 grams to 150 kilograms of cocaine, and more than 200 grams of crystal meth.

-Drug Trafficking Across the United States
+Drug Trafficking Across The United States

+Drug trafficking is common throughout the United States.
+With so many ways to enter and leave the country, drug law enforcement groups find it challenging to constantly safeguard the border.
 Much of the drug supply in the United States comes from outside the country.
 Most commonly, non-U.S. drug traffickers smuggle cocaine and heroin in from Mexico and South America, and Russian, Israeli and Western European groups tend to bring in MDMA and ecstasy.
 In addition, some of the country’s heroin supply comes from groups in Asia.